 Here are two great Thanksgiving treats to serve before dinner.
-At our house it’s all about food and we have lots of cookies, candy and fruit on the table, not to mention pumpkin and apple pie.
-Making this fruit turkey tray will certainly make the table?s centerpiece and the turkey cheeseball is just something I just have to make.
+At our house as with most homes celebrating Thanksgiving, is all about food and we have lots of cookies, candy and fruit on the table, not to mention pumpkin and apple pie.
+Making this fruit turkey tray will certainly make the table’s centerpiece and the turkey cheeseball is something I just have to make.
 Sometimes I have a lot of trouble trying to figure out which I want more, cheese or chocolate.

-I have to be careful though in our house since we have a few who are allergic to nuts which is often a topping on all those cheeseballs.
-No I didn’t say who are nuts, I said, ?allergic to nuts,? although some who show up do fit into that category.
+One thing I do have to be careful of is adding nuts to any food on the table since we have a few with nut allergies.
+While delicious on a cheeseball we won’t be having any on our goodies.
+No, I didn’t say “who are nuts”, I said, “allergic to nuts” although some who show up do fit into that category.
 I mean who wants to be normal, anyway?
-Where?s the fun in that?
+Where’s the fun in that?

 All kidding aside, Thanksgiving Day is all about being thankful for our blessings and how God brought the Pilgrims to America so that we could worship with freedom.
 It is also a great time of fellowship with family and friends and food is at the center of that time.
 I am thankful for all of it!